We may earn money or products from the companies mentioned in this post.

 So we did it.
 We made it from Fort Campbell to Dallas.
 The moving truck came and went.
 The movers weren’t particularly confidence inspiring, but to be honest we’ve only had one set of movers that we believed in.
 Which of course leaves us with the same old question: To Claim or not To Claim?!

 Having my stuff boxed up is never that big a deal to me.
 I always set aside the super important stuff so that we can deal with that ourselves.
 Watching movers load and unload the truck is a whole different story.
 That sends my anxiety through the roof.
 The massive game of Tetris they play with my belongings makes me want to throw up.

 There are some items that never make it through… Ever.
 Backyard Grill?
 HA!
 King Sized box spring, yea right!
-Then there are other things that you have to wonder if they were TRYING to mess it up… 1200 LB gun safe that’s rated to withstand the apocalypse?!
+Then there are other things that you have to wonder if they’re TRYING to mess it up… 1200 LB gun safe that’s rated to withstand the apocalypse?!
 Thompson Movers can dent it, Just give ’em a week!

-Third: Weigh The Effort and the Reward
+Third: Weigh The Effort of the Claim Process vs. the Reward

 Yes, it takes a long time.
 Yes, the government websites including Move.Mil are incredibly frustrating, but it doesn’t really take much effort.
-Once you file your initial claim and submit your substantiated documentation (receipts, current cost at retailer etc) there is really no effort on your end.
+Once you file your initial claim and submit your substantiated documentation (receipts, current cost at retailer etc) there’s really no effort on your end.
 It can mean the difference between hundreds (or THOUSANDS) of dollars in your pocket.